 Non-contact sensing techniques provide extremely long life.
 A linear variable differential transformer (LVDT) detects the position of a ferromagnetic core as it slides inside a primary and two secondary coils.
 A connecting rod attaches the core to the moving object.
 Units with 1mm to 1m travel are available.
 This high precision sensor has a wide operating temperature range and can detect minute changes in position.
 However, the LVDT requires specialized ac signal conditioning circuitry, which adds complexity and can be difficult to implement in an industrial setting.
 A linear variable differential transducer (DC LVDT) has oscillator, demodulator and amplifier circuits packaged inside the sensor body.
 It operates off DC power (typically 10-28V) and produces a scaled DC volt or mA output.
 This versatile sensor can be also used to measure other mechanical parameters.
 For example, with a spring-loaded rod in contact with a moving object, it will measure flatness or runout.

 Rotary encoders (right) track shaft position.
 Many have a pulse output that can be read by a counter or rate meter.
-Some have a digital output for direct interface to a controller or computer.
+Some have a digital output that directly interfaces with a controller or computer.
 An absolute encoder reports the shaft position in relation to a fixed reference point.
 An incremental encoder tracks the position vs a relative (variable) starting point.
 Either type can be used on a shaft that rotates only a few degrees or turns at thousands of RPM.

 This article described only the more popular types of position sensors used in industrial applications.
 Even in these categories, a wide variety of products are available.
 Most have outputs that can be easily read by analog, digital and bargraph meters.
 Weschler lists electronic sensors in the Position Sensor and Level Sensor categories.
 Tachometer Measurements has additional information on optical, inductive and Hall sensing techniques for rotation detection.